ika-rwth-aachen/libtensorflow_cc/README.md

 | 2.0.0 | x86_64 | 18.04 | 7.5.0 | 0.26.1 | 2.7.17 | 3.8.0 | - | - | - |

 </details>

+## Notice

+This repository is not endorsed by or otherwise affiliated with [TensorFlow](https://www.tensorflow.org) or Google.
+TensorFlow, the TensorFlow logo and any related marks are trademarks of Google Inc.